trussworks/accessibility/README.md

 Layouts should be scalable

 - Layouts should be flexible enough to allow users to zoom up to 400% without breaking the layout causing navigation and readability issues.

-**Content/readability**

-Content should be concise, clear, and well organized

-- Content should be written using plain and simple language
-- Paragraphs should be focused on a single idea
-- Ideal line length should between 45 and 75 characters
-- Breaking up content with headings, lists, or images give mental breaks to readers
-- Use headings to logically group and summarize information
-- Be consistent with placement and labeling
-- Interactive components should have meaningful labels (e.g. buttons, menus, links)

 ### Engineering